root-project/root/README/ReleaseNotes/v634/index.md

 * Support for a "streamer field" that can wrap classic ROOT I/O serialized data for RNTuple in cases where native RNTuple support is not possible (e.g., recursive data structures).
 Use of the streamer field can be enforced through the LinkDef option `rntupleStreamerMode(true)`.
 This features is similar to the unsplit/level-0-split branch in `TTree`.
+* Naming rules have been established for the strings representing the name of an RNTuple and the name of a field.
+The allowed character set is restricted to Unicode characters encoded as UTF-8, with the following exceptions: control codes, full stop, space, backslash, slash.
+See a full description in the RNTuple specification.
+The naming rules are also enforced when creating a new RNTuple or field for writing.
 * Many additional bug fixes and improvements.

 ## TTree Libraries
+* TTreeReader can now detect whether there is a mismatched number of entries between the main trees and the friend tree and act accordingly in two distinct scenarios.
+In the first scenario, at least one of the friend trees is shorter than the main tree, i.e. it has less entries.
+When the reader is trying to load an entry from the main tree which is beyond the last entry of the shorter friend, this will result in an error and stop execution.
+In the second scenario, at least one friend is longer than the main tree, i.e. it has more entries.
+Once the reader arrives at the end of the main tree, it will issue a warning informing the user that there are still entries to be read from the longer friend.
+* TTreeReader can now detect whether a branch, which was previously expected to exist in the dataset, has disappeared due to e.g. a branch missing when switching to the next file in a chain of files.
+* TTreeReader can now detect whether an entry being read is incomplete due to one of the following scenarios:
+  * When switching to a new tree in the chain, a branch that was expected to be found is not available.
+  * When doing event matching with TTreeIndex, one or more of the friend trees did not match the index value for the current entry.

 ## RDataFrame